A/N: Rating is primarily an ED/ Self harm mild trigger warning. This is my first attempt at fanfic, so please be gentle :p

 House taps his cane thoughtfully against the whiteboard, his back to the three younger doctors occupying the diagnostics outer office.
-He lets the irate argument between the two men behind him continue for a while longer, hoping at least one of the suggestions made will spark a theory before it gets shot down by the other.
+He lets the irate argument between the two men behind him continue for a while longer, hoping that at least one of the suggestions made will spark a theory before it gets shot down by the other.

-"It's too risky; the patient won't make it through surgery like that"
+"It's too risky; the patient won't make it through surgery like that."

 "Unless we get a marrow transplant, all of the tests you've come up with only give us the results after the patient's in the morgue!'

 "A transplant will only buy us time, not cure him!"